oat9002/popcat/README.md

 # popcat

-Automate click popcat with serenium
+Automate click popcat with Serenium in .Net 6